mhoover/tt/README.md

 * `project`: A string (up to 8 characters long) for identify the project to charge against.

 ### Configuration file
-There is a configuration file that is expected as a well called `config.cfg` (see `config.cfg.example`) that takes care of specificing some values that might be unlikely to change very often (host, database, table).
+There is a configuration file that is expected called `config.cfg` (see `config.cfg.example`) that takes care of specificing some values that might be unlikely to change very often (host, database, table).
 These are set __only__ if not set at the command line with the Python scripts.

+### Environmental variables
+In the `__init__` file, there are three environmental variables to be set.
+Two pertain to mysql use, so if your flavor of database is sqlite, these can be ignored.
+The third, `TT_PATH` represents the path to your clone of `tt` and is used for correctly reading the `config.cfg` file.

 ## Use
 ### Initializing the time-tracking database